KuroLabs/stegcloak/README.md

 const stegcloak = new StegCloak(true,false);  // Initializes with encryption true and hmac false for hiding

-// These paramters won't impact the reveal(),stegcloak automatically decrypts given a message and correct pass
+// These paramters won't impact the reveal(),stegcloak automatically decrypts given the correct password

 //Can be later changed by switching boolean flags for stegcloak.encrypt and stegcloak.integrity